 Thoughts on Random Number Generation - QuickCheck

 This post was first published on 15 October 2020, but that site has since been shut down.
-Photo by Frank H Jung Part 1 of this series explored pseudo-random values—statistically random values derived from a known starting point.
+Part 1 of this series explored pseudo-random values—statistically random values derived from a known starting point.
 This article explores using random values in testing.
 Randomness in test invocation is common; for instance, JUnit5 provides an annotation to randomise the order of test execution .
-This article, however, examines a testing style using randomly generated input values to test properties of code, known as “Property Based Testing”.
+This article, however, examines a testing style using randomly generated input values to test properties of code, known as "Property-Based Testing".
 Why use random values in testing?
 Defining suitable positive and negative test cases to exercise code is often difficult.
 Automating the execution of many randomly selected tests covers a broader range of input values.
 Furthermore, recording and reporting failing tests allows for replay and debugging.
-Property-based testing verifies program code using a large range of relevant inputs by generatin...
+Property-based testing verifies program code using a large range of relevant inputs by generating a random sample of valid v...